 CareerSet also lets you upload a job description and will tell you how well your CV is tailored for the job.

 If you have recently had a job rejection, watch our guide on what to do if you keep getting rejected.

 If you are struggling to get your CV above 70% on CareerSet or you have a specific question, we can give you feedback.
 Upload your CV to your documents on Handshake and send the Careers Information Team a message to request a CV review.
+Please include your CareerSet score and what you're using the CV for (eg type of role/job, etc).
 We'll look at your CV within 5 working days.

 Read the guide on uploading documents on Handshake if you don't know how to do this (note: you do not have to make your documents visible on your profile for us to find them).